yanghengtang/tp/docs/UserGuide.md

 ### Editing an appointment : `edit_a`

 Allows you to edit an existing appointment in the system.
-This is useful to correct any mistake made when adding or updating an appointment.
+This is useful to correct any mistakes made when adding or updating an appointment.

 **Format**: `edit_a INDEX [pic\PATIENT_NRIC] [dic\DOCTOR_NRIC] [from\START_TIME] [end\END_TIME]`